 An injury does not necessarily need to happen on a job site or during work hours to be compensable.
 However, those that do not can be more complicated to prove for the sake of workers’ compensation benefits.

-While an employee need not prove negligence to receive workers’ compensation benefits, they may not be eligible if they contributed to their own injuries.
+While an employee need not prove negligence or fault to receive workers’ compensation benefits, an Employer/Insurer may raise the defense of willful misconduct.

 Overcoming these obstacles